Reference Entry

 Links:

 Lunr is one of the classic client-side full-text search libraries.
-It indexes JSON documents and provides a compact browser search experience.
+It is widely used, indexes JSON documents, and provides a compact browser search experience.
+Its feature set is relatively small, but it covers the basics well.

 Strong points: